TFQA Logo

 u:

-In Windows 7, probably Vista, and Windows XP the easiest way to do this is use Windows Explorer (Start>All Programs>Accessories)to navigate to the folder that has your files.
+You can search In Windows 7, the easiest way to do this is use Windows Explorer (Start>All Programs>Accessories) to navigate to the folder that has your files.
 Then hold down the shift key and right click on the folder name in the folder tree on the left of the window.
-This will open up a black command window with a prompt showing you the current folder's path followed by a >, e.g., in XP it might be something like C:\Documents and Settings\your user name\My Documents\your folder or in Windows 7 something like C:\Users\Your Name\Documents\Your Folder.
+That will bring up a context menu from which you should choose "Open Command Window Here".
+This will open up a black command window with a prompt showing you the current folder's path followed by a >, e.g., in Windows 7 something like C:\Users\Your Name\Documents\Your Folder.

 Now here is the trick.
 In the command widow at the prompt type command (not cmd) and press Enter.
-The prompt in the command window changes to the short file name version, in my case, I see in XP:
+The prompt in the command window changes to the short file name version, in my case, I see in XP a change from

 c:\My Documents\Course\Intrasite>command